mvolkmann/MyUnixEnv/notes/GoNotes.md

   - similar to `catch` in other languages
 - `error` - type that represents an error condition
   - has value `nil` when there is no error

+## Type Conversions

+- no conversions are performed implicitly
+- builtin types can be used as conversion functions
+- ex. `var f = float32(i)`
+- will get an error if conversion cannot be done
+  - for example attempting to convert a string to an int
+  - will not convert a string containing a valid number to a number
+    - use `strconv` package for this
+    ```go
+    s := "19"
+    n, err := strconv.ParseInt(s, 10, 32) // base 10, bitsize 32
+    ```

 ## Packages